Netflix December 2019 new releases – new movies, TV shows and originals

 Tuesday 24th December

-Como Caido del Cielo A legendary Mexian actor-singer is sent back to Earth in order to earn his place in heaven.
+Como Caido del Cielo A legendary Mexican actor-singer is sent back to Earth in order to earn his place in heaven

 Thursday 26th December